 Quite possibly the most iconic beer style in modern history, the pilsner — also spelled pilsener — captured the attention of beer drinkers across the world and inspired a myriad of regional imitations.
 This lightly colored, exquisitely balanced lager remains one of the most loved beers to enjoy, and one of the most challenging for the brewer to create.
 Pilsners are characteristically light in color and have a very short finish.
 The world over, pilsner-style lagers have become the standard beer for many reasons, and American craft brewers have worked hard to put their own unique spin on this classic German beer.

-A classic German-style pilsener is straw to pale in color.
-A malty residual sweetness can be perceived in aroma and flavor.
+A classic German-style pilsner is straw to pale in color with a malty sweetness that can be perceived in aroma and flavor.
 Perception of hop bitterness is medium to high.
 Noble-type hop aroma and flavor are moderate and quite obvious.
-Distinctly different from Bohemian-style pilsener, this style is lighter in color and body and has a lower perceived hop bitterness.
+Distinctly different from the Bohemian-style pilsner, this style is lighter in color and body and has a lower perceived hop bitterness.